 Philae The scared Isis Temple Architecture

-- The sacred precinct of the temple (which include several buildings) occupied most of the area of small island.
+- The sacred precinct of the temple (which includes several buildings) occupied most of the area of a small island.

 - The main temple is approached via a long esplanade flanked by beautiful columns.

-- The pavilion of Nectanebo has composite the columns with floral capitals and hathorian abaci (female face with Cow’s ears).
+- The pavilion of Nectanebo has composite the columns with floral capitals and historian abaci (female face with Cow’s ears).